 Bake for 20 to 25 minutes or until golden brown.
 Remove and serve immediately.

-Well, the oven baked fritters turned out beautifully!
+Well, the Gluten-Free Baked Avocado Fritters turned out beautifully!
 They were crunchy on the outside and soft, yet surprisingly not mushy on the inside.
 I thought they were quite delicious.
 Ro-Jiro tried one and politely said he had lots of homework to finish up on.
 I ate one entire avocado and left the remaining slices for Ro-Ri San.
 When he got home after work, I quickly heated up the fritters in the oven and suggested he have them with tea.
 Not wanting to disappoint me, he said okay.
 He finished the lot and said that they were surprisingly good and that I could make them again.

 Enjoy…..and have a wonderful day!